Diversity and Inclusion

 Native Hire: Tribal employment database working with companies specifically looking to hire Native Americans, includes training and apprenticeships.

 American Indian Science and Engineering Society (AISES): National and nonprofit organization focused on increasing the representation of American Indians, Alaska Natives, and other indigenous people of North America in STEM studies and careers.

 Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS): Database with jobs, internships, scholarships, pre-doctoral fellowships, conferences, trainings, research study participation, etc.

 Native American Journalist Association: Provides internships and NAJA programs to increase the representation of native journalists working in media.

 National Congress of American Indians: American Indian and Alaska Native indigenous rights organization, includes job listings.

 Click here for resources for international students.

 If you’re not already aware of the Veterans' Resource Center, you need to be!
+The VRC plays a primary role in serving the university’s growing community of veterans and military students.
 They offer comprehensive services for Veterans, Active Duty Service persons, Dependents, Reservists and National Guard members.